 We are developing an HBV immunotherapy technology directed to compositions comprising fluorocarbon constructs with specific peptide HBV antigen sequences.
-We have an issued patent for this technology in the United States, Europe, Japan and Korea and pending applications in the United States, Europe, Japan, China and Korea, as well as other commercially relevant jurisdictions.
+We have issued patents for this technology in the United States, Europe, Japan and Korea and pending applications in the United States, Europe, Japan and China, as well as other commercially relevant jurisdictions.
 The claims are directed to HBV antigen peptide sequences comprising T-cell epitopes linked to fluorocarbon chains and compositions comprising a combination of HBV antigen peptide sequences.
 The patents, and if issued, the patent(s) resulting from the pending patent applications, are expected to have an expiration date no earlier than December 2033, not giving effect to any potential extensions and assuming payment of all associated fees.
 HepTcell is also covered by the patents and patent applications relating to our Densigen platform technology.

-Use of HepTcell for treating patients with chronic hepatitis B viral (HBV) infection is further covered by a pending U.S. provisional patent application, from which we expect to file U.S. and international patent applications.
-The claims are directed to treating patients with chronic hepatitis B virus (HBV) infection characterized with low hepatitis B surface antigen ("HBsAg").
-If issued, the patent(s) resulting from the pending patent application(s) are expected to have an expiration date no earlier than December 2041, not giving effect to any potential extensions and assuming payment of all associated fees.
+Use of HepTcell for treating patients with chronic HBV infection is further covered by a pending United States provisional patent application, from which we expect to file United States and international (PCT) patent applications.
+The claims are directed to treating patients with chronic HBV infection characterized with low hepatitis B surface antigen ("HBsAg").
+If issued, the patent(s) resulting from the pending patent application(s) are expected to have an expiration date no earlier than December 2043, not giving effect to any potential extensions and assuming payment of all associated fees.